rerdavies/pipedal/docs/UsingLv2Plugins.md

 By default, PiPedal comes with a basic set of plugins from the ToobAmp plugin collection.
 You will probably want to install more.

+Visit [PatchStorage](https://patchstorage.com/platform/lv2-plugins/) to download LV2 pluginst that have been precompiled for use on Raspberry Pi.
+To see LV2 plugins that are specifically for Raspberry Pi, click on the `Target` dropdown button and select `rpi-aarch64`.

 Here is a brief list of particularly recommended plugin collections.dhcp

 | Collection                      | To Install                            | Description      |